Generalizing Cographs to 2-Cographs: Appendix

 \section{Appendix}

-We implement the algorithm described in this section using SageMath \cite{sage} and provide a list of all graphs in $\mathcal{G}$ up to complementation.
+We implemented the algorithm given in this section using SageMath~\cite{sage} and provide a list of all graphs in $\mathcal{G}$ up to complementation.
 The graphs in this section are drawn using SageMath.

 There are two graphs on six vertices in $\mathcal{G}$, the graph in Figure \ref{six} and its complement.

 {\bf Graphs on seven vertices.} There are sixteen graphs on seven vertices in $\mathcal{G}$, the graphs in Figure \ref{seven} and their complements.